justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 Our collector must guarantee that a black object never has any children that are white objects.
 This satisfies the so-called tri-color invariant and guarantees that all white objects can be collected once the gray objects are marked.
 This is the reason our collector must use a gray color instead of transitioning white objects directly to black.

-Finally, as noted previously a [mark buffer](#mark-buffers) is used to store the list of gray objects.
+Finally, a [mark buffer](#mark-buffers) is used to store the list of gray objects.
 This improves performance by avoiding repeated passes over the heap to search for gray objects.

 ## Deferred Collection